 Talent adding cell viability reagent in the wells.

 For negative control, add 900 microliters of medium and 100 microliters of the sterile cell viability reagent in a well with no scaffold [1].
 Replace the lid on the plate [2] and gently rock the plate for approximately 3 minutes to distribute the diluted cell viability reagent throughout the well [3].
 Authors: Are you planning to demonstrate plate rocking with hands or using a rocker?
+With Hands

 Talent adding media and reagent in the well.